gregjacobs/Class.js/README.md

 ### 0.3.1

 * Fixed the 'superclassMethodCallRegex' in the extend() method to work correctly when Class.js is minified, and the variable name inside the "check's" function is rewritten.
+* Fixed extend() to not wrap constructor functions of another class (which may be placed on a prototype) with a this._super() calling method.

 ### 0.3